TRT Global - Pakistan launches retaliatory strikes on Indian military sites

 "Bunyan-un-Marsoos" translates to "solid structure" or "impenetrable wall."

-Pakistan claims it has responded “befittingly to Indian aggression” and has successfully targeted key Indian military installations.

-“These actions are being taken in response to India’s first attack, which was an assault on our land, people, and sovereignty,” Pakistan said.
+Pakistan stated the strikes were in response to India's initial assault, which targeted their land, people, and sovereignty.

-The Pakistani army said it destroyed a missile storage site in India’s Beas region as part of the operation.
+The Pakistani army said it destroyed a missile storage site in India's Beas region as part of the operation as well as two army bases.
+State broadcaster PTV also claimed that India's S-400 missile defence system was destroyed in an air strike.

-The strikes are in retaliation for India’s Operation Sindoor, launched inside Pakistan on May 6.

-“All Indian air bases used in the May 6 attack are being targeted simultaneously,” reported state-run Pakistan Television, citing military sources.
+"Pakistan’s blatant attempt to violate India’s sovereignty, endanger civilians is unacceptable, Indian army will thwart enemy designs," Indian Army said in a statement, hours after Pakistani action.